The General

 Keaton's biographer Dardis provides some of the production background, and relates how much the film critics of the day disliked The General.
 It was an expensive film to make, and a financial disaster.
 Fortunately critical and popular opinion eventually caught up with the great merits of the film.

-The General locomotive still exists, and may be visited at the Kennesaw Civil War Museum in Georgia.
+The General locomotive itself still exists, and may be visited at the Kennesaw Civil War Museum in Georgia.

 © 2007 Robert Wilfred Franson